alien4cloud/csar-public-library/org/ystia/beats/README.rst

 - **search_endpoint**: FileBeat component may be connected to ElasticSearch.
 - **logstash_endpoint**: FileBeat component may be connected to Logstash.

+****

+**Notes**
-.. note:: FileBeat component should be connected to at least one of ElasticSearch or Logstash.
+  FileBeat component should be connected to at least one of ElasticSearch or Logstash.

-.. note:: If FileBeat component is connected to ElasticSearch, it should also be connected to Consul in order to discover the ElasticSearch cluster.
+  If FileBeat component is connected to ElasticSearch, it should also be connected to Consul in order to discover the ElasticSearch cluster.
 Exception: if FileBeat is on the same compute than ElasticSearch, Consul is not mandatory.

+****

 Artifacts
 ^^^^^^^^^